 Activities at the senior centers include meals, nutrition education, age appropriate education, filed trips, arts and crafts, bingo, dancing, and holiday events, Veterans Day celebration, veteran recognition events, and etc. — all of which provide seniors the opportunity to socialize with those their own age, have fun, and enjoy the day.
 Additionally, those attending senior centers are provided with an important opportunity to visit with Fort Bend Seniors’ staff regarding additional needs and services.

 Fort Bend Seniors provides daily recreational opportunities for seniors who attend the congregate meal program.
 A monthly calendar of events is provided to seniors outlining upcoming recreational and social programs.
 Activities include field trips, arts, and crafts, bingo, exercise, dancing and holiday events giving seniors opportunity to socialize with their peers on a regular basis.
+View the activity calendar.

 Fort Bend Seniors provides round-trip transportation through Fort Bend Transportation with their fleet of air conditioned, handicapped accessible vans, to each site location where a congregate meal program is available, without cost to them.
 (Transportation is available through transportation vouchers or on an as needed basis).